 This will allow you to stain the stairs evenly once the paint is gone.

 Keep in mind that this can be a time-consuming process.

 Plus, it is generally more expensive to remove the old paint and stain the stairs compared to simply adding new paint.

 Well-finished, shiny, and beautiful stair railings, balustrades, and spindles can add a delightful look to the foyer in your house.

 Given the popularity of using white paint on stair railing and balusters, it’s not surprising that many people believe this is the only color to be used.

 But the fact is that you can select from a broad range of colors to paint these stair parts.

 Whatever color you plan to use, make sure that you follow the right steps to paint your stair railings with patience.

-This will help you achieve the best desired results without creating the problems.
+This will help you achieve the best-desired results without creating problems.